 Operational Risk is the risk of financial losses related to breakdown in internal control and corporate governance.
 Such breakdown can be the result of human errors, inadequate or failed internal process and technical system, fraud or any other adverse external event.
 The Bank has adopted policies to deal with different operational risks.

-The Internal Control and Compliance Division of the Bank, the inspection teams of Bangladesh Bank, and external auditors had conducted inspections in different branches and divisions at Head office throughout the year and prepared the reports according to the findings of those inspections.
+The Internal Control and Compliance Division of the Bank, the inspection teams of Bangladesh Bank, and external auditors have conducted inspections in different branches and divisions at Head office throughout the year and prepared the reports according to the findings of those inspections.
 Considering the suggestions and observations of those reports management took essential control measures and corrective actions.

-In 2017 IC&C Division conducted following No. of audit:
+In 2018 IC&C Division conducted following no. of audit:

-No. of Comprehensive Audit at Branches 108 Branches

-No. of Comprehensive Audit at Head Office 19 Divisions/ Departments
+No. of Comprehensive Audit at Branches 110 Branches No. of Comprehensive Audit at Head Office 21 Divisions/ Departments No. of Spot audits a) b) c) 28 Spot Audit IT Audit no. pay point audits No. of Spot Inspection 36 spot inspection report

-· ·

-No. of Spot audits a) 0 Spot Audit

-b) 9 IT Audit

-c) 1782 no. pay point audits

-No. of Spot Inspection 32 spot inspection report

 TBL strongly follows the KYC norms for its customer dealings and other banking operations.
-Banks Anti- Money laundering activities are headed by CAMLCO in the rank of Executive Vice President and their activities are devoted to protect against all money laundering and terrorist finance related activities.
+Banks Anti- Money Laundering (AML) activities are headed by CAMLCO in the rank of Deputy Managing Director and their activities are devoted to protect against all money laundering and terrorist finance related activities.
 The newly established Central Customer Service & Complaint Management Cell was also engaged in mitigating the operation risks of the Bank.
 Apart from that, there is adequate check and balance at every stage of operation, authorities are properly segregated and there is at least dual control on every transaction to protect against operational risk.